PDAL/PDAL/doc/pipeline.rst

   characters.
 This can be useful if working with multiple input files in a directory (e.g., merging all files).

-  Filename globbing ONLY works in pipeline specifications.
+  Filename globbing ONLY works in pipeline file specifications.
 It doesn't work when a filename is provided as an option through a command-line application like ``pdal pipeline`` or ``pdal translate``.

 .. _option_files: